-- (1) The graduate division is open to all students regardless of race, color, creed, national origin, sexual orientation, age or handicap who hold a baccalaureate degree from an accredited institution.
+- The graduate division is open to all students regardless of race, color, creed, national origin, sexual orientation, age or handicap who hold a baccalaureate degree from an accredited institution.
 Specific admission requirements appear under each graduate division. - (2) All documents pertaining to admission to the graduate division should be submitted via www.niagara.edu/graduate. - (3) Applicants for nonmatriculated status are required to submit a completed application for nonmatriculated status and all undergraduate and graduate transcripts.
 An application fee of \$30 (U.S. funds), payable to Niagara University, must accompany the application. - (4) English Language Proficiency: Nonnative English speakers seeking admission to Niagara University must verify their proficiency in English by taking the Test of English as a Foreign Language (TOEFL).
 A TOEFL score of 550+ (paper exam) is required for admission.
 Students may take the TOEFL PBT until it is discontinued in their area and submit the scores for two years after the test date.
-Niagara University will also accept TOEFL internet- based, the International English Language Testing System (IELTS) or the College English Test.
-Students meeting the admission
+Niagara University will also accept TOEFL internet-based, the International English Language Testing System (IELTS) or the College English Test.
+Students meeting the admission requirements will also need to provide a writing sample and a conversation evaluation before classes begin.
+ENG 193/194 are required unless students satisfy the criteria of the written and spoken evaluation.

-NU Admission Re quirement
+NU Admission Requirement

 TOEFL Paper 550

 TOEFL iBT 79-80

 IELTS 6.0

 CETS 450

-- requirements will also need to provide a writing sample and a conversation evaluation before classes begin.
-ENG 193/194 are required unless students satisfy the criteria of the written and spoken evaluation. - (5) Niagara University will offer Conditional Admission to applicants who meet our academic coursework requirements, but need additional English language training.
+- (5) Niagara University will offer Conditional Admission to applicants who meet our academic coursework requirements, but need additional English language training.
 Applicants may apply for Conditional Admission and if granted, must enroll in an accredited language training program approved by Niagara University, i.e. Embassy English.
 Students who successfully complete the program at the advanced level, C1 or above meet the equivalency of our language proficiency requirement.
 Conditional Admission may not be used for I-20 issuance. - (6) All credentials submitted for admission become and remain the property of the university. - (7) See specific program for additional admissions requirements. - (8) Challenge exams are not permitted at the graduate level. - (9) Misrepresentations on application forms may result in expulsion or degree revocation.